 If you’re lending to more than one person, it’s a good idea to get each person to sign the contract.
 This ensures that each of them is legally bound by the agreement.
 Having a third party witness the signatures is ideal, just in case one of the borrowers later tries to argue that their signature was forged.

 Step 1.
-Figure out how much you can lend
+Figure out how much you can afford to lend